Last updated on 2026-03-27

 Program structure

 The Financial Services Compliance Administration program is structured to provide a comprehensive learning experience over a duration of 2 semesters (8 months).
-The program is delivered in a flexible format, allowing students to choose between in-person classes or online learning.
+The program is offered in a flexible delivery format, allowing students to choose between in-person classes or online learning.
 Key features of the program structure include:

 Featured Experiences